mx-psi/tfg/text/CompSci/01-quipper.md

 ## The query complexity model

 The focus of the previous sections on computation models was on time complexity.
-These are the most meaningful practical measures of complexity; however, they are notoriously difficult to analyse, as the wide range of existing open problems in the field shows (@AaronsonmathoplimitsNP2016).
+These are the most meaningful practical measures of complexity; however, they are notoriously difficult to analyze, as the wide range of existing open problems in the field shows (@AaronsonmathoplimitsNP2016).

 In the analysis of the algorithms that will be presented we will sometimes focus on an alternative complexity measure: *query complexity*, also known in the classical case as *decision tree complexity* (@AmbainisUnderstandingQuantumAlgorithms2017, sec.
 2).